kyeongsoo/kyeongsoo/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on synchronization and data bundling for wireless sensor networks (WSNs) and large-scale multi-building and multi-floor indoor localization based on deep neural networks (DNNs).

 <!--
 **kyeongsoo/kyeongsoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.